Community Land Trust about to be set up

 Steeple Aston Parish Council has increased its council tax bill by 8.7 per cent compared to last year.
 The total cost, which is known as the Precept, has risen from £33,934 in 23/24 to £36,893 for 24/25.
 That means of a total £2,327.84 annual council tax bill for a property in Band D, the amount relating to the Parish Council will be £84.50.
 This works out to just £7.04 a month which is an increase of 56p per compared to last year.
 So less than a pint of milk.

 But while some costs have had a budgeted increase, some have actually decreased.
-For example, the cost for grass cutting has been reduced from £3,000 to £2,500 due to slightly better rates.
+For example, grass cutting has been reduced from £3,000 to £2,500 due to hotter weather last year resulting in less grass growth.
 Most maintenance costs have remained the same, though, including the largest single cost – cleaning the village toilet and tidying the playground.
-This remains at £9,500 which is pretty much a quarter of the entire budget.
+This remains at £9,500, which is pretty much a quarter of the entire budget.
 The playground was built using grant money won thanks to a fundraising campaign led by Richard Preston.
-However, there are no grants available to pay for tidying the playground nor cleaning of the toilet so the Parish Council funds this through the Precept.
+However, there are no grants available to pay for tidying the playground nor cleaning of the toilet, so the Parish Council funds this through the Precept.

-Anyone with small children will agree the toilet is a really useful facility.
-But it’s a disproportionately expensive one especially for village residents who never use it.
-As a result, it has been the subject of several debates at various Parish Council meetings with some suggestions to introduce a pay-to-use system for the toilet or to ask people to make donations with their mobile phones via a QR code system whenever they visit the playground, especially as it’s regularly used by people who don’t actually live in Steeple Aston.
+Anyone with small children, such as myself, will agree the toilet is a really useful facility.
+But it’s a disproportionately expensive one, especially for village residents who never use it.
+As a result, it has been the subject of several debates at various Parish Council meetings with some suggestions to introduce a pay-to-use system for the toilet or to ask people to make donations with their mobile phones via a QR code system whenever they visit the playground, especially as it is regularly used by people who don’t actually live in Steeple Aston.
 So far, the Parish Council has preferred to stick with the current method of funding cleaning the facilities through council tax.
 But this regular revaluation does show how the council is committed to ensuring residents get the best value for their money.

 And it does everything it can to keep costs down.

-For instance, a lot of work such as tidying in the village, simple maintenance or organising events is done on a volunteer basis and of course the Parish Councillors themselves don’t get paid.
-The only person who is paid for their time is the Parish Council Clerk, whose job it is to manage the Council’s affairs.
-This cost has remained the same £4,500 as last year despite inflation.
+For instance, a lot of work – such as tidying in the village, simple maintenance or organising events – is done on a volunteer basis and of course the Parish Councillors themselves don’t get paid.
+The only person who is paid for their time is the Parish Council Clerk, who is employed to manage and run the Council’s affairs.
+Their salary is linked to inflation and the cost has been budgeted at £4,500.

 For further information and a breakdown of the costs please view www.steepleaston.org.uk/finance and email any feedback to parishclerk.steepleaston@gmail.com